knutdrescher/BiofilmQ/docs/usage/image_preparation.rst

 If you captured 3D image stack time series, you probably also experience a drift in the :math:`z` direction.
 You can use the checkbox :guilabel:`Align also along z`, to minimize this drift as well.
 This function exclusively uses the correlation-based approach mentioned above.

-After the image alignment you can proceed with the :ref:`segmentation` of your input data.
+After the image alignment you can proceed with the :ref:`segmentation` of your input data, or with importing a single-cell segmentation.